talum/one-page-v3/src/blog/2019-04-16-ecto-changesets.md

 end
 ```

-With all of these changesets, the final thing you need to do to commit the change, is get the `Repo` involved.
+With all of these changesets, the final thing you need to do to commit the change is get the `Repo` involved.

 Inserting or updating the record like this would do the trick:
 ```elixir